Evan Duthie: Career

-In 2020, despite the music industry taking a huge hit, Evan spent lockdown in his studio creating music, which lead to his track ‘You Got Lucky’ sparking enormous support from numerous BBC radio 1 shows including 2 plays by the one & only Pete Tong as well as Annie Mac.
+In 2020, Evan spent lockdown in his studio creating music, which lead to his track 'You Got Lucky' sparking support from numerous BBC radio 1 shows including two plays by Pete Tong and as Annie Mac.
 He released his debut single on Glasgow Underground which reached #22 in the Beatport Top 100 chart.
-His follow up single ‘For You’ was made Jaguar’s ‘Dance Floor Moment’ when she covered Danny Howard’s Radio 1 show!
-In 2021, Evan released a 3 track EP on Hannah Want’s Etiquette label and a 2 track EP on W&O Street Tracks picking up support from the likes of Danny Howard, ANTS, Gorgon City and MK.
+His follow up single 'For You' was made Jaguar's 'Dance Floor Moment' when she covered Danny Howard's Radio 1 show.
+In 2021, Evan released a 3 track EP on Hannah Want's Etiquette label and a 2 track EP on W&O Street Tracks picking up support from the likes of Danny Howard, ANTS, Gorgon City and MK.

-In November 2015, Duthie won the Pride Of Aberdeen Award in the 'One to Watch' music category'.
+In November 2015, Duthie won the Pride of Aberdeen Award in the 'One to Watch' music category'.
 In June 2016, he performed at the Enjoy Music Festival where other artists playing included Example and Dusky.
 In August 2016, Duthie played at Morning Gloryville at the Oval Space in London.
 In summer 2017, he traveled to Ibiza and played at places including Hush & Ibiza Rocks.

 Duthie became an endorsee of ACS Custom, a custom earplug company at the beginning of 2016 and has recently in September became an ambassador for the British Tinnitus Association (BTA).